jsealock1/sequencing_qc/README.md

 - hail table of samples passing outlier filtering (step 4) <br/>
 - hail table of samples passing sex check (step 5) <br/>

+## How to use this repo
+This repository is meant to act as a template for basic quality control steps using Hail.
+All of the quality control steps outlined here can be conducted directly in python using the Hail package. <br/>
+The scripts are separated by different QC steps, with each step building off the previous. <br/>
+The order of the steps are denoted by the numerical prefix of each files. <br/>
+The beginning of each file contains input/output file paths.
+For each step, specify your own files to run the Hail code on your dataset. <br/>
+**The code here is provided as a starting point for QC.
+Every dataset will require unique QC, therefore, we suggest analysts visualize variant QC metrics, sample QC metrics, PCA plots, and relatedness distributions to adjust QC parameters accordingly.**

 ## QC Steps
 This repo contains 6 scripts to run basic quality control filtering using Hail: <br/>
 01_variant_qc.py : applies filters for genotypes, removes low-complexity regions, and filters to exome regions (if necessary) <br/>